Asashou/notes/04_numpy/04_numpy.md

 - exercise: create a 1D array of length 1 million that's suitable for storing integer values ranging from 0 to 1000, while using as little memory as possible
     - is it safe to add/subtract two such arrays to/from each other?
+    - unless you absolutely need the extra double max value, it's safer to use signed integers, in case of subtraction

 - binary files:
     - `np.load()` - from a binary `.npy` file, or a `.zip` file containing multiple `.npy` files
     - `np.save()` - to a binary `.npy` file
     - `np.savez()` & `np.savez_compressed()` - save multiple arrays to an uncompressed or compressed `.zip` file
+    - for loading/saving binary files from/to other systems:
+        - `np.fromfile()`
+        - `a.tofile()`

 - deciding between lists and arrays:
     - use a list when: